Gardeners Regents Park — Recycling and Sustainability

 Partnerships with charities are central to our reuse ethos.
 We work with local and national organisations — including community-focused environmental groups and plant reuse charities — to redistribute flowers, excess plants, tools and usable materials.
 This extends the lifecycle of items that would otherwise enter the waste stream and supports social value in the neighbourhood.

-Mulched pathways and compost heaps in the park's sustainable gardening zoneTransport is a major source of emissions in park operations, so we are transitioning to a fleet of low-carbon vans.
+A neatly arranged gardening workspace in a backyard garden, featuring a row of potted lavender plants with purple flowers and green foliage placed against a wooden fence.
+In the foreground, there are two terracotta plant pots, one larger than the other, sitting on a green artificial grass surface.
+Nearby, a small wooden tray holds gardening tools, including a pair of turquoise gardening gloves, a hand rake, and a trowel.
+To the right, a bright yellow plastic bucket contains taller gardening tools such as a small spade and hand fork.
+The overall scene suggests an outdoor gardening setting prepared for plant maintenance and care, with natural light illuminating the area, ideal for landscaping or gardening projects by Gardeners Regents Park.Transport is a major source of emissions in park operations, so we are transitioning to a fleet of low-carbon vans.
 The fleet strategy focuses on electric and plug-in hybrid cargo vans, ULEZ-compliant vehicles, and route optimisation software to minimise miles driven.
 Our maintenance yard is being fitted with dedicated electric vehicle charging points powered, where possible, by on-site solar or renewable tariff supply.

 Behaviour and Education are as important as infrastructure.
 We run short training for staff and volunteers on proper sorting, contamination avoidance, and composting best practice.
 Clear, repeated messaging helps sustain the high recycling rates we aim for and cultivates a culture where sustainable rubbish gardening area practices become second nature.